mcfnord/rml/src/bc.md

 unusually large audience, especially in the juror pool area,
  + Focused on the reputation of a suspect facing potential incarceration,
- + With a substantial likelihood of heightening public condemnation and materially prejudicing a trial, and
+ + Having a substantial likelihood of heightening public condemnation and materially prejudicing a trial, and
  + False, and therefore having no law enforcement purpose.